 There are, by my count, at least seven levels of fried chicken.
 The worst of them is good; the best, which I waited forty-four years to find, led to what can only be called an out-of-body experience.
 Let’s start at …

 Ripe mangoes are firm with a tight, mottled skin of green, yellow and reddish orange.
 The flesh is a rich yellow-gold with a sweet flavor and pulpy texture.
 The mango seed is large, flat and oval and sits in the middle of the fruit, extending almost to the skin.
 Mangoes ripen off the stem and are usually shipped to market while still green.
 Green mangoes ripen in three to five days when stored at 70 to 75 degrees Fahrenheit.
 Cut mangoes, remove the seed and enjoy raw.
 Cut mango slices and chunks and freeze for later use in smoothies or ice cream.
-Add this to my Recipe Box.

 Wash the mango thoroughly under running water while scrubbing it with a vegetable brush.
 Dry it with a towel.